sballesteros/dcat/README.md

       - help [command]

     Options:
       -f, --force       overwrite previous if exists
       -d, --defaults    bypass the promzard prompt
-      -t, --top       install in the current working directory (and not within ld_containers/) -a, --all       install all the files present in the directory at publication time -e, --expand    expand the JSON-LD document
+      -t, --top         install in the current working directory (and not within ld_containers/) -a, --env         install all the environment files present in the directory at publication time -e, --expand      expand the JSON-LD document
-      -s, --save      data packages will appear in your dataDependencies -c, --cache     store the dataset content on the disk -h, --help      print usage
+      -s, --save        data packages will appear in your dataDependencies -c, --cache       force the inlined dataset (contentData) to be stored in their own file in ld_resources/ -b, --codebundle  treat the listed directory as a code project -h, --help        print usage
       -v, --version     print version number

 ## Using ldc programaticaly